UFC News: Joe Rogan Believes CM Punk ‘Does Not Have Athletic Talent,’ Likens Him To A ‘Puppy’

 Joe Rogan didn’t only insult CM Punk, but he went as far as to say that he has no athletic ability and he only looked good in WWE because wrestling is scripted.

 “He’s [Punk] a very nice guy and he’s a hard worker, but…he does not have athletic talent.
 He’s missing….he’s a showman, and when he was in the WWE, he was allowed to say, ‘I am the f**king man!’
-And throw his hand up in the air and say he is the man, and they had it scripted so that he was the man.
+And throw his hand up in the air and say he is the man, and they had it scripted so that he was the man.”

 Rogan said that seeing the former wrestler in the octagon was like a pitbull and a “puppy” together in a cage.